 MoonDragon will be contributing its musical talents to the film's soundtrack.

 As experienced filmmakers, adventurers, and cyclists, you'll be hard pressed to find a team more equipped than ours to take on this challenge.
 From trading cards and comics to the toys and animated series, we’ve loved Pokémon from its beginning.
 No one wants more than us to rediscover the world of their childhood.

-We're overestimating a delivery date to backers-only on September 2018.
+We're estimating a delivery date to backers-only on November 2018.
 The rest of the world will have to wait until early 2019.